Cromarty Courthouse Museum

 Thursday, Saturday, Sunday

 New: Cromarty Courthouse Guide

 The Courthouse Museum is proud to present a new guidebook to this fascinating building, which details its building and some of the people who lived, worked and were even imprisoned here.
 Available from the Courthouse shop, price £4, or online from Cromarty History Society Publications (price £4 plus £1.50 P&P)

 As part of Scotland's year of Coasts and Waters, three local artists, Jacqueline Briggs, Alice Taylor and Izzy Thomson, have been supported by Scottish Natural Heritage's 'Plunge In!
 Coasts and Waters Community Fund' to work in partnership with Cromarty Courthouse Museum, alongside the communities of Cromarty and Resolis.
 This project explores our connection with the sea.

 To learn more look about The Sea Inside

-The museum is run by the community and opened by volunteers - so your donations are vital in enabling us to open to visitors.
+The museum is run by the community and managed by volunteers - so your donations are vital in enabling us to open to visitors.
 For those living locally why not donate your time and skills to the museum, there is lots for volunteers to do throughout the year.